SAG-AFTRA Reaches Four Year Deal on AI Protections

 The agreement is tentative pending review by the SAG-AFTRA National Board and a membership ratification vote.
 Terms will not be disclosed publicly until the board completes its review.
 The current SAG-AFTRA TV/Theatrical contract does not expire until June 30, 2026.

 SAG-AFTRA and the WGA both now have new contracts.
-The Directors Guild of America remains the only major Hollywood guild without a 2026 agreement, with AMPTP negotiations scheduled to begin May 11.
+The Directors Guild of America remains the only major Hollywood guild without a 2026 agreement, with AMPTP negotiations scheduled to open May 11, with AI protections at the top of its agenda.

 What This Means for AI Performers